-DAES reports in Microsoft PowerPoint or word format is converted to a common PDF standard format and followed by extraction of text and images from PDF.
+DAES reports in Microsoft Power Point or word format are converted to a common PDF standard format and followed by extraction of text and images from pdf.
 This process is encapsulated in a python script called Master script to support batch processing of the reports.
-7-PDF Maker (7-PDF) is an open source software which supports command line and GUI interface and is used for the conversion to PDF format.
+7-PDF Maker (7-PDF) is an open source software which supports command line and GUI interface and Is used for the conversion to pdf format.
+Figure 3 captures this process.